 Leading the frontier: Organic Baby and Kids Fashion Brands

-Berrytree houses a wide range and stylish range of organic cotton apparels for babies and kids up to the age of 8 years.
-The company is headquartered in Delhi and it was started in 2014.
+Berrytree houses a wide range and stylish range of organic cotton apparel for babies and kids up to the age of 8 years.
+The company is headquartered in Delhi and was started in 2014.
 Charting out the business story of the brand, Parin Jain, the founder of Berrytree says “well, honestly, it was a well thought out plan.
 We wanted to introduce something unique and there was absolutely nothing in the Organic Apparel segment either for kids or adults.
 We started to explore more avenues and reached the conclusion of entering the baby products market through our imported baby food.
 This helped us gain momentum and establish ourselves in the Indian market.
 The idea was to develop an umbrella with several organic baby/kids products that were exceptional in quality and were affordable at the same time.”

 As about the future growth of the organic babywear and kidswear market segment in India, vis-a-vis taking us through the growth journey of your brand, he says “it is promising, but still at an early stage.
 People are becoming more aware thanks to our massive efforts in trying to educate them about the importance of Organic living using Organic products.
 Our brand has grown over the years in terms of size and scale.
 We’ve enjoyed a good percentage of return customers who want quality products for their kids.
-We foresee a steady growth in the coming years, especially in our primary markets like Delhi and Mumbai.
+We foresee steady growth in the coming years, especially in our primary markets like Delhi and Mumbai.
 However, the challenge is to obtain good quality raw materials at reasonable prices.”

-Berrytree houses a wide range and stylish range of organic cotton apparels for babies and kids up to the age of 8 years… Parin Jain, the founder of Berrytree says “Our brand has grown over the years in terms of size and scale.
+Berrytree houses a wide range and stylish range of organic cotton apparel for babies and kids up to the age of 8 years… Parin Jain, the founder of Berrytree says “Our brand has grown over the years in terms of size and scale.
 We’ve enjoyed a good percentage of return customers who want quality products for their kids.”

 According to Elizabeth Jacob, founder of Liz Jacob, “Customers are so evolved these days and many do care about our sustainability narrative.
-Some are ready to pay a premium for organic cottons but yes, the majority is still yet to make that transition.
+Some are ready to pay a premium for organic cotton but yes, the majority is still yet to make that transition.
 That behavioral shift needs to be responsibly promoted by multiple influencers on social media and mainstream media, who should actively take up this cause.
 The ethos of our brand is built on sustainable and ethical trade practices that focus on reducing wastage of all resources, supporting grassroots level artisans, and promoting only sustainable, natural fabrics, especially local textiles.”

 As about the environmental impact of the fashion industry and the manufacturing of textiles and the much needed positive change that fashion companies need to pledge to bring about, she says “an alarming increase of pests and their increasing resistance to pesticides suggest a higher usage of stronger pesticides which is stripping the land’s natural fertility.
 This is not sustainable in the long run and as conscious customers, we need to slam the brakes when it comes to rapid consumption.
 This effect is catastrophic for the fashion industry as well as for the environment.
-Circularity in fabric as well as fibre should become a key business vision for companies and individuals.
-Game changing organizations like the Organic and Fair-trade Cotton Secretariat (OFCS) and OCA (Organic Cotton Accelerators) are now working together with farmers to make a positive change.
+Circularity in fabric, as well as fiber, should become a key business vision for companies and individuals.
+Game-changing organizations like the Organic and Fair-trade Cotton Secretariat (OFCS) and OCA (Organic Cotton Accelerators) are now working together with farmers to make a positive change.
 Fashion brands should join hands with these industry bodies and source their cotton responsibly, rather than blindly depend on organic certification claims made by many retailers.
 As a small boutique player, we are also trying to deliver on this objective and bring about this change.”